brickatyourfeet/jewell-practice/shortcuts/README.md

 Take a moment to think about how you would answer the following questions.
 Then write down the questions and your answers in a notebook.
 When you're done, check your answers against our [solutions](solutions/shortcuts.md) and see how you fared.

-#### Finder

-What's the keyboard shortcut for the following Finder actions?

-- Create a new folder
-- Delete a file or folder
-- Empty the trash

 #### Cursor